-Macular Degeneration, also known as Age-related Macular Degeneration (AMD), is the leading cause of irreversible vision loss in adults over 60, affecting more than 10 million Americansm.
+Macular Degeneration, also known as Age-related Macular Degeneration (AMD), is the leading cause of irreversible vision loss in adults over 60, affecting nearly 20 million Americans.
 The risk of developing AMD increases with age.
 If you are 75 or older, your risk is 1 in 3.
 There is also a juvenile form of macular degeneration called Stargardt disease, and while the vision loss is similar, the causes, and potential treatments, are different.

 At present, AMD is considered an incurable eye disease.